 2. If an employee who has been appointed upon an arbitrator's recommendation is thereafter reappointed pursuant to established procedures for the next academic year in a tenure or certificate‑bearing title, or in a multiple-year reappointment situation, the service pursuant to the appointment recommended by the arbitrator shall be counted as service toward tenure or a certificate of continuous employment, or a multiple-year appointment, as the case may be.

 20.6 In no event shall the Arbitrator have authority to add to, subtract from, modify or amend the provisions of this Agreement or the Bylaws of the Board.
 Such decision or award shall be binding upon the PSC, the University and the employees affected thereby.
 The costs of arbitration shall be borne equally by the parties.
 When arbitrations are not initiated by the PSC, the American Arbitration Association shall require the employee or employees submitting the same to file with the Association adequate security to pay the cost of arbitration.
 Expenses for witnesses, however, shall be borne by the party who calls them.

 20.7 The University and the PSC will establish a PSC/management committee to study ways to make the grievance procedure more efficient.
 The committee will make recommendations to the Chancellor and to the President of the PSC by December 31, 1999.
 The recommendations shall be advisory.
 Any recommendations with which both the Chancellor and the President of the PSC agree, may be implemented during the term of this agreement.

-20.8 A grievance filed by the PSC pursuant to this article may be resolved by settlement only if agreed to in writing by the Office of Faculty and Staff Relations and by the PSC Central Office.
+20.8 A grievance filed by the PSC pursuant to this article may be resolved by settlement only if agreed to in writing by the Office of Labor Relations and by the PSC Central Office.